sayeedkhalshi/content-creation/youtube/control-structure-my-theories/generaization-list.md

 Generalization means removing perspectives.
 Its non human and evil.
+It has a measurement scale and it varies.

 1. Formality
 2. Hiding Personal Story